nigelhorne/App-Test-Generator/README.md

             );

-    If the output hash contains the key \_STATUS, and if that key is set to DIES, the routine should die with the given argumnts, otherwise it should live.
+    If the output hash contains the key \_STATUS, and if that key is set to DIES, the routine should die with the given arguments; otherwise, it should live.
     If it's set to WARNS,
-    the routne should warn with the given arguments
+    the routine should warn with the given arguments

 - `$module` - module name (optional).

-    If omitted the generator will guess from the config filename:
+    If omitted, the generator will guess from the config filename:
     `My-Widget.conf` -> `My::Widget`.

 - `$function` - function/method to test (defaults to `run`).